berlinplan/berlinplan.github.io/readme.md

 ##  Can street blockades and polarization effectively solve the environmental crisis?

-> - are street blockades for Instagram videos and the fight for political power an effective approach?
-(223)Or would such measures polarize society in such a way that even possible effective solutions would no longer be heard?
+> - Blocking streets to be seen on Instagram and Youtube, or to gain political power for one's own group, is an effective approach?
+Or would such measures polarize society in such a way that even possible effective solutions would no longer be heard?
+(223)

 ## How environmentally friendly are e-cars?